At all Inspire Nottinghamshire Libraries from Saturday 4 July

 Please note the in-person and online Challenges are separate.
 Physical

-incentives such as the poster, stickers and medals are only avaiable via the
+incentives such as the sticker booklet, stickers and medals are only avaialble via the

 library for those taking part in-person.